miles-no/gather-your-party-with-svelte/workshop-tasks.md

 For those not familiar with filesystem routing, see [SvelteKit's page about it](https://kit.svelte.dev/docs/routing#pages).

-Our recruitment board needs to get all created characters from our API, and display them as a list with som basic information.
+Our recruitment board needs to get all created characters from our API, and display them as a list with some basic information.

 A basic component for showing a character has been created: `CharacterPreview.svelte`.
 Feel free to modify this to show